 Disability and healthcare activists Adler-Bolton and Vierkant argue for a radical new politics of solidarity built on an understanding that we must not base the value of human life on one’s willingness or ability to be productive within the current political economy.

-How to Sell a Poison: The Rise, Fall, and Toxic Return of DDT
+The Rise, Fall, and Toxic Return of DDT

 Bold Type Books, 2022

 The story of an infamous poison that left toxic bodies and decimated wildlife in its wake — and now it’s back!
 Conis follows DDT from postwar farms, factories, and suburban enclaves to the floors of Congress, where industry barons and Madison Avenue brain trusts are selling the idea that a little poison in our food and bodies was nothing to worry about.

 Studies of complete genomes are providing new insights into who the first peoples in the Americas were, how and why they made the crossing, how they dispersed south, and how they lived.
 An overview of these new histories throughout North and South America, and a glimpse into how the tools of genetics reveal details about human history and evolution.